Secondary sex characteristic

-A secondary sex characteristic is a physical characteristic of an organism that is related to or derived from its sex, but not directly part of its reproductive system.
+A secondary sex characteristic (or secondary sexual characteristic) is a physical characteristic of an organism that is related to or derived from its sex, but not directly part of its reproductive system.
 In humans, these characteristics typically start to appear during puberty—and include enlarged breasts and widened hips of females, facial hair and Adam's apples on males, and pubic hair on both.
 In non-human animals, they can start to appear at sexual maturity—and include, for example, the manes of male lions, the bright facial and rump coloration of male mandrills, and horns in many goats and antelopes.

 Secondary sex characteristics are particularly evident in the sexually dimorphic phenotypic traits that distinguish the sexes of a species.
 In evolution, secondary sex characteristics are the product of sexual selection for traits that show fitness, giving an organism an advantage over its rivals in courtship and in aggressive interactions.

 Many characteristics are believed to have been established by a positive feedback loop known as the Fisherian runaway produced by the secondary characteristic in one sex and the desire for that characteristic in the other sex.
 Male birds and fish of many species have brighter coloration or other external ornaments.
 Differences in size between sexes are also considered secondary sexual characteristics.

 Secondary sex characteristics vs. primary sex characteristics

 The reproductive organs in male or female mammals that are usually identifiable at birth are described as the primary sex characteristics or sex organs.
 In the male, these are the penis, testes, and scrotum.
 In the female, these are the ovaries, fallopian tubes, uterus, cervix, vagina and vulva.
-The primary sex organs are different from the secondary sex organs because at maturity they produce gametes, which are haploid male or female germ cells which can unite with another of the opposite sex during sexual reproduction to form a zygote.
+The primary sex organs are different from the secondary sex organs because at maturity they are directly related to the production gametes, which are haploid male or female germ cells, and their uniting with one another during sexual reproduction to form a zygote.

 The secondary sex characteristics differ in that they will not be identifiable at birth, they will develop as the subject becomes sexually mature.
 In mammals, these characteristics may include increased mammary tissue in females and greater muscle mass in males.
 Secondary sexual characteristics have an evolutionary purpose: increase the chance of breeding.